espaces-marx/ai-radicals/README.md

 # AI for radicals

 This short, evolving guide looks at AI as both a practical tool and a political issue.
-It offers simple ways for activists to get started -- choosing tools, drafting tracts, scripts, and tutorials -- while flagging risks like errors or data exposure.
+It offers simple ways for activists to get started -- choosing tools, drafting tracts, scripts, and tutorials -- while flagging risks like *hallucinations* or data exposure.
 It shares basic prompting and fact-checking habits to keep outputs clear and responsible.
 Above all, it argues that collective, competent use of AI strengthens organizing power and credibility.
 This is a living, preliminary manual -- open to critique, contributions, and rapid improvement.

 This is an international project.
 Currently, there are two versions available: English and French.
 However, if you'd like to propose a translation of the guide in another language, don't hesitate to submit a Pull Request -- we'd be delighted to include it.